maartenba/maartenba.github.io/_posts/2018-06-14-how-http-chunked-encoding-was-killing-a-request.markdown

 The next thing to look at in this case would be the call tree we observed.
 Summarized, it looks like this:

 * HTTP request comes in and hits the ASP.NET MVC Controller
-  * Controller does things and returns a `ChunkedFileStreamResult` which, when executed writes JSON to the output stream
+  * Controller does things and returns a `ChunkedFileStreamResult` which, when executed, writes JSON to the output stream
     * Writing JSON to the output is done using JSON.NET, using the `JsonTextWriter` class
       * ASP.NET MVC and IIS do their thing to get the response to the client